Call us to schedule a time to talk with the attorneys in the office or over the phone.

 "Got a good reason for violating probation?
 This judge has heard them all.
 Welcome to Excuse Court."
 By COLLEEN JENKINS , Published in the St. Petersburg Times on June 24, 2007.

-The fact that these Hillsborough County violation of probation cases are expedited does not always work in the defendant’s favor.
+The fact that violation of probation cases in Hillsborough County are expedited does not always work in the defendant’s favor.
 Most violation of probation cases are resolved with an "admission" that the defendant violated probation.
 Many defendants are not aware of legal defenses that exist in their particular case.

 For example, the violation must be "willful" and "substantial," as opposed in inadvertent and trivial.
 Additionally, even in those cases where entering an "admission" is in the best interest of the person accused, the outcome may be far better when an experienced attorney can present mitigating or favorable information to the court about your case.